Cumberland State Forest

 This 40-hectare forest in the heart of Sydney was originally privately owned cleared land in 1908.
 The NSW Forestry Commission took over management in 1938 and created a dedicated State forest in 1939.
 At that time, one-third of the land was planted as an arboretum while the rest was allowed to regenerate naturally.
 Today, Cumberland is a green space in the heart of a capital city where visitors can experience the sights, sounds and serenity of the forest environment.

-Please note: facilities cannot be booked as they are free to use, and available on a first-come, first-serve basis.
+Please note: Cumberland's picnic facilities cannot be booked.
+They are free to use, and available on a first-come, first-serve basis.